Sister My Sister: Cast

+Production

+The film was shot at Pinewood Studios in England and in Amiens, France.

 Related films

 The Papin case was also the subject of The Maids, a play by Jean Genet written in 1949 that was adapted by Christopher Miles into a 1974 film of the same name.
 It starred Glenda Jackson and Susannah York as the maids, and Vivien Merchant as their employer.

 It is also mentioned in a 1995 French film of Claude Chabrol, La Cérémonie, with Isabelle Huppert and Sandrine Bonnaire.
 The characters are not the Papin sisters, but are two women that end up murdering their employer.
 It is an adaptation from the novel A Judgement in Stone by Ruth Rendell.

 The story was also filmed as Murderous Maids, a French film starring Sylvie Testud and Julie-Marie Parmentier, and directed by Jean-Pierre Denis.